peterwaksman/Narwhal/README.md

 Narwhal is a class library for Natural Language Processing.
-It uses client defined key words and key narratives to create text aware classes, following methods of geometry rather than statistics.
+It uses client defined key words and key narratives to create text aware classes, applying methods of geometry rather than statistics.
 Narwhal classes can read text from a narrow world and perform sentiment analysis or simple data extraction.

 A narrow world is a collection of related topics with many short text examples.
 For example TripAdvisor hotel reviews are a narrow world with roughly 30 common topics such as noise, wifi, service, nearby attractions, food, transportation, etc. The client can focus on domain specific knowledge, while Narwhal does the text processing.
 For example, use Narhwal to build specialized chatbots rather than all purpose ones.